OpenDSA/OpenDSA/RST/source/Development/ListElement.rst

 pointer requires space of its own.
 If elements are never duplicated, then this additional space adds unnecessary overhead.
-\ifthenelse{\boolean{java}}
-{\Lang\ most naturally stores references to objects, meaning that only a single copy of an object such as a payroll record will be maintained, even if it is on multiple lists.}{}
+Java most naturally stores references to objects, meaning that only a single copy of an object such as a payroll record will be maintained, even if it is on multiple lists.
-\ifthenelse{\boolean{cpp}}{

-The \Lang\ implementations for lists presented in this section give the user of the list the choice of whether to store copies of elements or pointers to elements.
-The user can declare \Cref{E} to be, for example, a pointer to a payroll record.
-In this case, multiple lists can point to the same copy of the record.
-On the other hand, if the user declares \Cref{E} to be the record itself, then a new copy of the record will be made when it is inserted into the list.}{}

-Whether it is more advantageous to use \pointrefs\ to shared elements or separate copies depends on the intended application.
+Whether it is more advantageous to use pointers to shared elements or separate copies depends on the intended application.
-In general, the larger the elements and the more they are duplicated, the more likely that \pointrefs\ to shared elements is the better approach.
+In general, the larger the elements and the more they are duplicated, the more likely that pointers to shared elements is the better approach.

 A second issue faced by implementors of a list class (or any other data structure that stores a collection of user-defined data elements) is whether the elements stored are all required to be of the same type.
-This is known as \defit{homogeneity} in a data structure.\index{element!homogeneity}
+This is known as :dfn:`homogeneity` in a data structure.
 In some applications, the user would like to define the class of the data element that is stored on a given list, and then never permit objects of a different class to be stored on that same list.